aws/aws-graviton-getting-started/perfrunbook/configuring_your_loadgen.md

   %> python3 ./measure_and_plot_basic_sysstat_stats.py --stat tcp-out-segments --time 60
   %> python3 ./measure_and_plot_basic_sysstat_stats.py --stat tcp-in-segments --time 60
   ```
 14. Check for hot connections (i.e. connections that are more heavily used that others) by running: `watch netstat -t`.
-The below code block shows an example of using `netstat -t` to watch TCP connections with one being hot as seen by its `Send-Q` being populated while everything else is 0.
+The below example shows the use of `netstat -t` to watch multiple TCP connections.
+One connection is active and has a non-zero `Send-Q` value while all other connections have a `Send-Q` value of 0.
   ```bash
   %> watch netstat -t
   Every 2.0s: netstat -t